-HUAC reported that the White Knights group was born as a result of dissention within the Original Knights of the Ku Klux.
+HUAC reported that the White Knights group was born because of dissent within the Original Knights of the Ku Klux Klan.
 The Original Knights had been formed in the Shreveport-Bossier area of Louisiana in 1960.
 An extensive campaign to establish Original Knights units in Mississippi was launched in 1962.

 Leaders of the Louisiana group were John Swenson and Royal Young.
-As was common in Klan groups, dissention often grew over money and issues of violence.
+As was common in Klan groups, disagreement often grew over money and issues of violence.

 By late 1963, a small number of Mississippi Klansmen conspired to create a new Klan group in the state.
 In December, Royal Young banished three Mississippi Klansmen from the Original Knights – E.L.
 McDaniel, Douglas Byrd and Ernest Gilbert.
 Each was labeled as a traitor to the Original Knights for allegedly badmouthing Swenson and Young while also helping to form the White Knights.

 By early 1964, the White Knights had been formed.
 In February, about 200 former Original Knights from Mississippi met in Brookhaven to officially form the White Knights.

 Sam Bowers of Laurel was elected the imperial wizard.